-4 Canad Syster will never disclose it.
-6 A comprehensive study funded by the Public Health Agency of a and undertaken by Directors at the Centre for Children and Families in the Justice n in London investigated the phenomenona of non-disclosure and delay in disclosure tims of sexual abuse.
-7 Key findings of that report included: • A majority of sexually abused children do not disclose immediately or within one month of abuse.
-Most report the abuse one or more years after it occurred or not at all. • Children abused by strangers are more likely to disclose within one month. • Children abused by family members are more likely to delay disclosure longer than one month. • Repeated abuse is more likely to occur if the abuser is a relative. • Children who experience multiple abuses are less likely to disclose. • Less intrusive forms of abuse are more likely to be reported. • The younger the child at onset of abuse, the less likely they will disclose. • Threats and use of force may be associated with delay in reporting. • Authority figures (police, clergy, social workers etc) are the least common type of confidant for a child. • Friends are the most common type of confidant and disclosure to peers increases with age. ailur e by a child to disclose at the time of offending can be explained by factors such as: • not understanding the significance of the event; • embarrassment, shame or self blame; • fear of reprisals such as punishment, harm to others or abandonment; • perceiving that they won't be believed; • believing that they have to keep their promise not to tell; • loyalty conflicts; and • lack of adult support. when This is uite common for children in subsequent interviews or questioning and even at the time giving evidence in court, to disclose certain events that have not been disclosed before. s not necessarily lying.
-As with adults, something may trigger remembrance of a matter eviously mentioned.
-D M F Sympto 6 In that the al, abov 7 A Cunningham and L Baker, Little Eyes, Little Ears: How Violence against a Mother Shapes Children as Frow (2007) Public Health Agency of Canada http://www.lfcc.on.ca/little_eyes_little_ears.pdf at 5
+Many will never disclose it.
+A comprehensive study funded by the Public Health Agency of Canada and undertaken by Directors at the Centre for Children and Families in the Justice System in London investigated the phenomenona of non-disclosure and delay in disclosure by victims of sexual abuse.
+Key findings of that report included:

+- A majority of sexually abused children do not disclose immediately or within one month of abuse.
+Most report the abuse one or more years after it occurred or not at all - Children abused by strangers are more likely to disclose within one month. - Children abused by family members are more likely to delay disclosure longer than one month. - Repeated abuse is more likely to occur if the abuser is a relative. - Children who experience multiple abuses are less likely to disclose. - Less intrusive forms of abuse are more likely to be reported. - The younger the child at onset of abuse, the less likely they will disclose. - · Threats and use of force may be associated with delay in reporting. - Authority figures (police, clergy, social workers etc) are the least common type of confidant for a child. - Friends are the most common type of confidant and disclosure to peers increases with age.

+Failure by a child to disclose at the time of offending can be explained by factors such as:

+- not understanding the significance of the event;

+- · embarrassment, shame or self blame;

+- fear of reprisals such as punishment, harm to others or abandonment;

+- perceiving that they won't be believed;

+- believing that they have to keep their promise not to tell;

+- · loyalty conflicts; and

+- · lack of adult support.

+It is quite common for children in subsequent interviews or questioning and even at the time when giving evidence in court, to disclose certain events that have not been disclosed before.
+This is not necessarily lying.
+As with adults, something may trigger remembrance of a matter not previously mentioned.